AaltoSciComp/scicomp-docs/triton/apps/comsol.rst

   $ module load comsol/6.1 intel-parallel-studio/cluster.2020.0-intelmpi
   $ comsol

 Add a "Cluster Sweep" node to your study and a "Cluster Computing" node into your "Job Configurations" (You may need to first enable them in the "Show more options".
 Check the various options.
 You can try solving a small test case from the graphical user interface.
 You should see COMSOL submitting jobs to the SLURM queue.
+You can download an  :download:`example file <ringing_plate_cluster_sweep.mph>`.

 For a larger run, COMSOL can then submit the jobs with comsol but without the GUI::